Policy Regarding Gifts to and Alliances with the Library System

 - The Board of County Supervisors, at its meeting December 21, 1955, ... agreed that should anyone desire to donate land for Library purposes and specifies that it should be titled in the name of the Library Board and not the County, that the Library Board should first come back to the Board of County Supervisors and get its permission on whether the land so offered as a gift should be accepted and that the same procedure should also be followed whether the land is donated or to be purchased.

-- Gifts to the Fairfax County Public Library are tax-deductible.
+- Gifts to the Fairfax County Public Library may be tax-deductible.

 In February 1995, the Fairfax County

 - The Foundation is a nonprofit, tax-exempt charitable organization established as 501(c)(3) for the sole benefit of the Library.

 - The Fairfax Library Foundation and the Fairfax County Public Library should not pass funds through each other; they should maintain separate financial holdings.

 - The Library Director shall accept or reject gifts within the scope and limitations established by the Library Board; The Library Director complies with county policy and procedure.

 - All gifts of books are to be handled at the discretion of the Library Director.
 Appropriate notations may be placed on them at the discretion of the Director.